What is a privacy notice?

 Some of our services are regulated by the Care Inspectorate and we must share information with them on complaints that we receive and this will include the complainant’s identity and any individual the complaint is about.
 Information is shared with the Care Inspectorate via their secure online portal and processed and retained by them in line with their retention policies.

 FWA’s funders may require us to provide information about complaints we have received.
 In such cases we will provide information in an anonymised format unless we have sought express permission from the complainant to share their personal information.

 Similarly, where enquiries are submitted to FWA, we will only use the information supplied to us to deal with the enquiry and any subsequent issues, and to check on the level of service we provide.

 People who support FWA

 Any personal information that is provided by individuals to support FWA will be retained for the following periods:

-- Individuals making one off donations – personal information will be retained for two years so that the donation can be acknowledged in the relevant annual report.
+- Individuals making one off donations – personal information will be retained for two years so that the donation can be acknowledged.

-- Individuals making regular donations – personal information will be retained for two years following the last donation so that the donation can be acknowledged in the relevant annual report.
+- Individuals making regular donations – personal information will be retained for two years following the last donation so that the donation can be acknowledged.

 - Individuals offering support in the form of political or lobbying support – personal information will be retained for two years following the last active contact.